6. Band alignment in heterostructures

 6.4.4.
 Anderson’s rule

 As explained in the Band alignment in heterostructures section, by default, bands are aligned according to Anderson’s rule.
-We may view this default band alignment with
+We may view this default band alignment as follows.

 # Show the band diagram obtained from Anderson's rule